-Whilst the Queen has various royal residences, throughout her 70 year reign there are some traditions that she’s continued to uphold when it comes to spending time at different ones.
-From the Royal Family typically enjoying the festive season at Sandringham House in Norfolk before the pandemic changed things in 2020 and 2021, to spending Holyrood Week at the Palace of Holyroodhouse there are certain times of year where a particular residence is the monarch’s home of choice.
+From the Royal Family typically enjoying the festive season at Sandringham House in Norfolk before the pandemic changed things in 2020 and 2021, to spending Holyrood Week at the Palace of Holyroodhouse, there are certain times of year where a particular residence was Queen Elizabeth II's home of choice.

 Where is Balmoral Castle?

-As you might expect from a royal country residence, Balmoral Castle is far away from any noisy neighbours and is located in the picturesque countryside of Aberdeenshire.
-Though it's not completely isolated, with the village of Crathie just six miles away and Inverness is reportedly just under two hours away.
+As you might expect from a royal country residence, Balmoral Castle is far away from any noisy neighbors and is located in the picturesque countryside of Aberdeenshire.
+Though it's not completely isolated, the village of Crathie is just six miles away, and Inverness is just under two hours away.

 Who lives in Balmoral Castle now?

-No-one permanently lives in Balmoral Castle, though it is one of the Queen's royal residences and is often reported to be her "favorite".
+No one permanently lives in Balmoral Castle, though it was one of the Queen's royal residences and is often reported to be her favorite.
 Throughout the many years that the Queen and Prince Philip were married before his sad passing in April 2021, the couple famously spent the summer and early autumn months there each year.
 It's a well-established royal tradition though sadly last year marked the first Balmoral getaway without Prince Philip by her side.

 A photo posted by on